 The Arrival of the Solicitors Qualifying Exam

-Much like there is today, solicitors will still need to have two years’ experience under their belt before they qualify.
+Much like there is today, Solicitors will still need to have two years’ experience under their belt before they qualify.
 However, this will differ somewhat from the training contract model we have come to know so well.
-The new qualified work experience (QWE) will be able to be split over different placements with up to four different firms or organisations, and it can be done before, during, or after completing the SQE.
-There may also be other forms of experience required, such as volunteering, or working as a Paralegal at a law firm.
+The new qualifying work experience (QWE) will be able to be split over different placements with up to four different firms or organisations and it can be done before, during or after completing the SQE.
+There may also be other forms of experience required, such as volunteering or working as a Paralegal at a law firm.

-The concern with this new format of work experience is that most law firms have previously done, and prefer to, train their own solicitors.
-It’s thought that, especially at the inception of the SQE, most junior lawyers will stay at the one firm to complete their two years’ QWE.
+The concern with this new format of work experience is that most law firms have previously done, and prefer to, train their own Solicitors.
+It’s thought that, especially at the inception of the SQE, most Junior Lawyers will stay at the one firm to complete their two years’ QWE.
 So as such, it would remain the same as the current training contract system.
 The worry with this though is a potential divide.
-There will be those firms who favour the traditional training contract model and will not give chance to candidates who have come through having done only volunteering and Paralegal work.
+There will be those firms who favour the traditional training contract model and will not give a chance to candidates who have come through having done only volunteering and Paralegal work.

 And what about candidates who have already started a law degree, the GDL or LPC recently?
 It has been confirmed that anyone who has started any such learning prior to September 2021 can qualify through the old system and will have until as long as 2032 to complete their education and qualify as a solicitor.
 But if they want to, they can choose to switch and qualify via the SQE route.